 Aligning KPIs to the RACE model

-Chances are you’ll already be familiar with the RACE model framework which splits the customer journey into 4 main stages:
+Chances are you’ll already be familiar with the RACE Framework which splits the customer journey into 4 main stages with recommended KPIs defined for each.

 If this framework is something you use, you can match your KPIs to different stages of the process, for example: